mscuthbert/dada-typescript/README.md

 * Undocumented/unused/unimplemented Bison directives from lexer.x (e.g. %unique, %pick, %cond, %e).

 ## Differences with c Parser + Clarifications
+* .pb files can be fully Unicode and are assumed to be encoded as UTF-8 files.
 * Unknown rule errors are found only on generation, not parsing.
 A script may therefore pass sometimes but fail others depending on if the unknown rule is called.
 * The original parser treated `#` as a comment, despite not being in the spec.
 Found in test/maptest.pb,